argonne-lcf/ai-science-training-series/02_intro_neural_networks/README.md

 Some rough definitions:
 - Artificial intelligence (AI) is a set of approaches to solving complex problems by imitating the brain's ability to learn.
 - Machine learning (ML) is the field of study that gives computers the ability to learn without being explicitly programmed (i.e. learning patterns instead of writing down rules.)
-Arugably, machine learning is now a subfield of AI.
+Arguably, machine learning is now a subfield of AI.

 Last week, we learned about using linear regression to predict the sale price of a house.
 We fit a function to the dataset:
 - Input: above ground square feet